RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 * [Easy ClrMamePro Tutorial](https://www.youtube.com/watch?v=_lssz2pAba8)

-## Requirements

-* The current version of RetroPie.
-Romsets and packaged MAME/FBA emulators occasionally change.
-* A Windows PC for setting up RetroPie and running clrmamepro.
-This tutorial assumes you are running a 64 bit version of Windows, but the steps for 32 bit Windows will be the same once you get past downloading the clrmamepro software.

 ### Step 1 - Back up your ROMs
 It is possible with clrmamepro to change one or two options and when it runs it will delete all your existing ROMs.
-OK, not really - using the default options it will make backups of any files it removes, but I have seen a lot of people when getting started mess up their ROMs beyond repair.
+OK, not really - using the default options it will make backups of any files it removes, but it is still possible to mess up their ROMs beyond repair when getting started with clrmamepro.

 ### Step 2 - Download [clrmamepro](http://mamedev.emulab.it/clrmamepro/#downloads)

 ### Step 3 - Acquire DAT files
 You can download all .DAT files for all arcade emulators [**HERE**](https://github.com/HerbFargus/retropie-dat/archive/master.zip)
-* For this tutorial, extract the zip file into `C:\` (but you can really put it anywhere you want)
+* For this tutorial, extract the zip file into `C:\` (but you can put it anywhere you want)
 * Open retropie-dat-master and you should see a list of folders.
 Each folder contains the .DAT files for the respective emulator.
 We will only be using `C:\retropie-dat-master\mame4all\MAME 0.37b5.dat` in this tutorial.
 * Create a subdirectory `C:\retropie-dat-master\mame4allroms` (this will be used in the next step)
 * Create a subdirectory `C:\retropie-dat-master\pifbaroms`